Tri-Council Undergraduate Scholarships Guide

 • USRA holders must apply directly to ECCC by August 1 of the summer they hold the award.

-Before starting your application, please verify you meet all eligibility requirements posted on the NSERC USRA Program Page.
+To be eligible you must meet all eligibility requirements for the NSERC USRA Program.

-Before applying, consult the NSERC USRA Program Information page
+See the NSERC USRA Program Information before applying.

-Identify a supervisor Students who have determined they are eligible, should reach out to Faculty members who are eligible to Supervise a USRA student.
+Students who have determined they are eligible, should reach out to faculty members who are eligible to Supervise a USRA student.
 If you are looking for help finding a supervisor, a good place to start is with your Department Secretary or Undergraduate Coordinator.

-Obtain transcripts Transcripts are required to be attached to your application.
-Unofficial transcripts may be used at the time of application, but if you are selected for an award, official transcripts must be ordered from the Registrar's office.
+Transcripts are required to be attached to your application.
+Unofficial transcripts may be used at the time of application, but if you are selected for an award, official transcripts must be ordered from the Registrar's Office.

 Begin application